OpenVoiceOS/ovos-persona-server/README.md

 search/knowledge base solvers can be used together with LLM solvers to ensure factual answers and act as a tool/internet access layer, in the example above you would typically replace rivescript with a LLM.

-Some solvers may also use other solvers internally, such as a tool implementation for other LLMs
+Some solvers may also use other solvers internally, such as a [MOS (Mixture Of Solvers)](https://github.com/TigreGotico/ovos-MoS)

 ## Client side usage